Short Stature: Want to Be Taller? (Cosmetic Height Surgery)

-Why come to the International Center for Limb Lengthening for cosmetic height surgery?
+Why choose the International Center for Limb Lengthening for cosmetic height surgery?

 Limb lengthening should always be performed by experienced surgeons.
-The International Center for Limb Lengthening is one of the most experienced centers for limb lengthening in the world.
+The International Center for Limb Lengthening is one of the most experienced centers for limb lengthening in the world, and we put our patients’ safety first.
 Our patients have come from over 60 countries and six continents to receive comprehensive orthopedic treatment by our world-renowned team.
 Your doctor will take the time to make sure you understand all of your options and then will customize your treatment to meet your specific needs.
 Our patients benefit from our team-centered approach with expert orthopedic surgeons and specialized physician assistants, nurses and physical therapists.
 We help patients who undergo cosmetic height surgery achieve their best possible result.